Can You Buy a House with an LLC and Rent It to Yourself?

 Potential Tax Benefits

-One of the main reasons why someone might buy a house with an LLC is the tax benefits that come with owning your house as a business.
+One of the main reasons why someone might buy a house with an LLC is the tax benefit that come with owning your house as a business.
+LLCs offer tax advantages, such as pass-through taxation, which allows owners to avoid double taxation on rental income.
 Many people believe they can deduct business expenses to lower their tax bills like utilities, interest, and repairs as part of the day-to-day operations.
 However, this isn’t always the case.
 Furthermore, you might end up paying more taxes on the income of the property in the long run.

 Talk to a tax professional before you buy a house with an LLC.
 They can outline your estimated tax burden to help you understand whether this step is worth it.